Jchase2/torque-chart/README.md

 Create react app, and it's various components, along with semantic-ui.
 (Well, react-semantic-ui anyways).
 Also, using query-strings and react-router to get query strings in the URL as an API.
-Not sure if anyone is interested in using this from another application but it'd nice to provide that anyway.
+Not sure if anyone is interested in using this from another application but it's nice to provide that anyway.

 ## Why?